bermar24/GrowKnow/GrowKnow-Software_Requirements_Specification.md

 #### 3.1.5 Explore Learning Roadmaps
 Users can navigate role-based roadmaps (e.g., Data Engineer, ML Engineer) with structured paths and linked resources.

+#### 3.1.6 Subscribe to Newsletter
+Registered users can subscribe to receive the weekly newsletter.

+#### 3.1.7 Receive Weekly Newsletter
+Subscribers receive a curated newsletter summarizing the most relevant AI updates with source transparency.

-#### 3.1.6 Suggest New Tools/Sources
+#### 3.1.8 Suggest New Tools/Sources
 Registered users can propose new tools or sources to be added to the directory.

-#### 3.1.7 Provide Feedback / Corrections
+#### 3.1.9 Provide Feedback / Corrections
 Registered users can suggest corrections or improvements to existing content.

-#### 3.1.8 Admin Panel
-Admins access a dashboard for managing users, roles, and platform-wide settings.

-#### 3.1.9 Manage Database & Pipelines
-Admins ensure the consistency and quality of stored news, tools, and roadmaps while managing automation pipelines.

 #### 3.1.10 Manage Users & Roles
 Admins manage user accounts and assign or revoke roles.